senyosimpson/blog/content/short-forms/pointer-fu-tokio.md

 ```

 Hopefully some alarm bells started ringing in your head 🚨. `Header` has to be the first field in the
-struct.
-This is so that you can dereference a pointer to `Cell` into either a `Cell` or a `Header` (if
+struct, so that you can dereference a pointer to `Cell` into either a `Cell` or a `Header` (if this
-this doesn't make sense to you, check out the [addendum](#addendum)).
-However, by default, Rust provides
+doesn't make sense to you, check out the [addendum](#addendum)).
+However, Rust's default representation
-no guarantee that `Header` will remain the first struct field!
-Instead, as you can see, they've changed
+provides no guarantee that `Header` will remain the first struct field!
+Instead, as you can see, they've
-the representation to the `C` layout.
-In `C`, struct fields are stored in the order they are declared.
+changed the representation to the `C` layout.
+In `C`, struct fields are stored in the order they are
+declared.
 This gives us the guarantee we need.
-Now we can go around dereferencing the pointer to `Header` without
+Now we can go around dereferencing the pointer to `Header`
-any worry!
+without any worry!

 ```rust
 let cell = Cell::new();